pdimens/harpy/Modules/snp.md

 ----
 ## :icon-git-pull-request: SNP calling workflow
 +++ :icon-git-merge: details
-The workflow is parallelized over genomic intervals (`--windowsize`).
+The workflow is parallelized over genomic intervals (`--`).
 All intermediate outputs are removed, leaving you only the raw variants file (in `.bcf` format), the index of that file, and some stats about it.

 ### mpileup